||7:30 a.m. - 4:30 p.m., Monday through Friday

 Metropolitan Planning Organization Documents

 The MPO's Transportation Improvement Program (TIP) and the Work Program are typically updated in the fall and are approved by the Policy Board by December of each year.
-To obtain copies of the current TIP or Work Program, please contact the Community Development Department or download a copy from the Document Library.
+To obtain copies of the current TIP or Work Program, please contact the Planning Services Division or download a copy from the Document Library.

 Annually, the Janesville MPO prepares a six-year Transportation Improvement Program (TIP).
 The program includes prioritized highway, transit, bicycle and pedestrian projects; and all projects in the Janesville Planning Area proposed to be funded with federal funds.
 Federal transportation planning regulations require that certain federally-funded transportation improvement projects in the Janesville urbanized area must be included in the TIP and endorsed by the MPO Policy Board prior to receiving project approval from the Federal Highway Administration or Federal Transit Administration.
 Click here to find the Transportation Improvement Program documents.